Mustafa0849/Stellar-Hackathon-Project/MULTI_ACCOUNT_IMPLEMENTATION.md

 ## Overview

-This document outlines the implementation of multi-account management and persistent sessions for Nova Wallet.
+This document outlines the implementation of multi-account management and persistent sessions for Caelus Wallet.

 ## Architecture Changes